 Now that I have marked out what it is to be a source, what distinguishes potency as a kind of source is next.
 Potency has two aspects that we need to describe: the source itself, and the kinds of things it accomplishes.

 Aristotle defines the primary kind of potency as “a source of change [archē metabolēs] in some other thing or in the same thing as other” (Met.
 IX.1 1046a10, Met.
 IX.8 1049b7–9).
 This structurally distinguishes it from nature, which he defines as “a source of change [archē kinētikē], though not in something else, but in a thing itself as itself” (Met.
 IX.8 1049b8–9).
-So while potency depends on an other to act, natural sources do not.
+So, while potency depends on an other to act, natural sources do not.
 Aristotle writes: “insofar as something has developed as a natural whole [sumpephuken], it cannot be passive to itself, since it is one thing and there is no other” (Met.
-IX.1 1046a27–29).32 Here we are concerned only with the structure of potent and natural sources, which means we leave aside the derivative sense in which some potencies, such as perception and procreation, can be natural by accompanying natural things.
+IX.1 1046a27–29).32Some potencies, such as perception and procreation, can be natural in a derivative sense by being capacities natural beings have, but I am concerned here with what kind of sources potency and nature are in the primary sense.

 The dependence of the potency on its other is evident, for instance, in the comparison Aristotle makes between sense organs and burnable things: “The perceptive potency does not have being as a being-at-work, but only as a potency, and this is why the sense organ is not perceived, just as what is burnable is not burned itself by itself without something to set it on fire” (Soul II.5 417a7–8).33 Perception, like unlit wood, is something on its own, but requires an active outside source to light it up and complete its ability to perceive.
 Potency is the name for how things are incomplete by themselves insofar as they need other beings to act.
 This sort of incompleteness is true even of the “completable” potencies that can be mastered, like the skill of building, which requires buildable things, or tennis, which requires rackets, courts, and so on.34

 From this definition, Aristotle builds an account of the way different potent beings interact with one another, framed in terms of an agent-patient relationship.
 It trades, that is, on a distinction between a potential-to-affect and a potential-to-be-affected.
 But he takes a somewhat counterintuitive stance on that relationship.
-For it would seem reasonable to expect that the relationship is based on the agency of the agent, i.e., that agency is the source of the ability to be acted upon.
+For it would seem reasonable to expect that the relationship is based on the agency of the agent, that agency is the source of the ability to be acted upon.
 After all, potencies to act upon others are more responsible for what happens than potencies to be acted upon; for example, a builder decides when the materials will change, and what they will change into.
 Thus, being an agent takes causal precedence.
 But it does not follow from this that agency is the basis for the relationship between beings.
 For both the agent and patient are still required in order to act.